elinorp-d/elinorp-d.github.io/_posts/2024-11-07-plants-part-1.md

 ### propagation exponentiation

 Putting my newly learned skills to the test, I took cuttings of my dad's arrow plant and pothos plants.
 I propagated the former in water and the latter in soil on Star Wars Day (May 4th, 2020).
-I also propagated some heart leaf philodendron and three singular philodendron micans nodes from my friend's mom<d-footnote>Shoutout Gosha! <3</d-footnote>.
+I also propagated some heart leaf philodendron and three singular philodendron micans nodes from my friend's mom.<d-footnote>Shoutout Gosha! <3</d-footnote>

 Star Wars pothos and the philodendron micans are two of the plants that most symbolize my plant journey and I will certainly have entire posts dedicated them.